rlmf82/fota/README.md

 ============================= EXECUTION ==============================

-This application can be executed in two ways:

-1) Using maven and running command: mvn spring-boot:run
+This application can be executed using maven command: mvn spring-boot:run

-2) Run in Docker:

-- 2.1) Build container: docker build . -t man:fota
-- 2.2) Run image: docker run --publish=8080:8080 man:fota

 ============================= PROPERTIES =============================